k1miyama/ffxiv-clean-stream/README.md

 [GitHub bug-report form](https://github.com/k1miyama/ffxiv-clean-stream/issues/new/choose).
 The button stays disabled when the current status is not an error.

 Keep the preview window open while it is being shared.
-The MMOMinion GUI should remain visible in your normal game window but absent from the Discord preview.
+Check that the overlay remains visible in your normal game window but is absent from the Discord preview.

 When you finish streaming, click **End stream** or close the preview with its **X** button.
 To stream again, choose the resolution and frame rate you want and click **Start / Resume**.
 Discord may keep